Skip to Content

 Booking a horseback riding tour is a fun activity to do as a couple.
 It’s not every day you can ride through the majestic Banff wilderness, so it makes for a unique date!

-The best tour for couples is the 1-hour Bow River Ride.
-The Bow River area is simply beautiful, and this ride takes you by natural sulfur hot springs and a marsh where there’s lots of wildlife.
+The best tour for couples is the 1-hour Spray River Ride.
+The Spray River area is simply beautiful, and this ride takes you by Bow Falls and to stunning viewpoints, it’s a lovely experience to share with your partner.

 This tour is conveniently located just outside of downtown Banff, so it is an easy afternoon activity to add to your itinerary.
-This ride is also the most affordable of all the tours at $92 CAD, so it won’t break your budget while still giving you a memorable outing!
+This ride is also one of the more affordable tours at $107 CAD, so it won’t break your budget while still giving you a memorable outing!

 It is usually a good idea to book your horseback riding tour in advance.
 These tours are only offered during the summer, so availability can be limited.

 Some tours offer multiple time slots every day, such as the Spray River Ride or the Bow River Ride, so it is easier to book with little notice.
-However, for bigger excursions such as the Sundance Overnight Backcountry Lodge Trip or the Covered Wagon Western Cookout, it is best to book in advance.
+However, for bigger excursions such as the Sundance Overnight Backcountry Lodge Trip or the Sulphur Mountain trail ride, it is best to book in advance.

 You should plan on wearing clothes that you don’t mind getting dirty.
 Your horse will be tromping through mud and streams, and they aren’t always the cleanest!
 Most tours require you to wear sturdy, closed-toe shoes and long pants.
 Sandals are not permitted on any tours.